clux/facemaulers/npcs/felgolos.md

 Caught.
 Chained.
 Converted to a dracolich, but still in a dormant state.
 He __could__ be saved, but it would require a pretty powerful lich reversal setup.
 The soul is heavily guarded, prismatic wall, alarmed (top of area).
 If they try, then fight breaks out with Irae and Arklem.
+If such a battle goes super-south, felgolos __can potentially__ aid them with his last sliver of his remaining goodness (completing the dracolich transformation).
+If Irae is about to go down, she will escape to the summoning chamber using Time Stop (and will try to bring Felgolos' soul if ready, otherwise she'll sacrifice herself)
+If he is not saved in time, he'll be there to defend earlier, and his soul will be used immediately to insert into summoning ritual.

+Lore: if they scry on people having conversations they can mention that he's almost there.
+He seems to be clinging to his former life longer than expected, but it won't be long.
+A day at most.

 ### Maybe Future
 He needs to be gone for a while.
 Maybe send a message to the players about `conflicts of divinity, chapter 5`